QuadMinds/coding-standards/README.md

 For big projects with their own jargon it could help to create a dictionary.

-#### Descriptive

-Names must be descriptive for the working or usage of the class, method or variable.

 ###### The name should always end with what the object is.

 For example: a button must always end with `Button`.